Ir2placeable/Area51/README.md

 Forbidden Area.

-Only allowed to person craving for bank-money
+Only allowed to access for person waiting coding test with python.